Marlins vs. Diamondbacks Player Props Betting Odds

 Soler Stats

-- Jorge Soler has recorded 27 hits with nine doubles, seven home runs and 12 walks.
-He has driven in 15 runs.
+- Jorge Soler has nine doubles, seven home runs, 13 walks and 15 RBI (28 total hits).

-- Soler has picked up a hit in two straight games.
-In his last five games he is hitting .273 with a double, two home runs, a walk and five RBI.
+- Soler has picked up a hit in three games in a row.
+During his last five outings he is hitting .350 with a double, two home runs, two walks and five RBI.

 Soler Recent Games